ksmashingaidze/ESP32-WROVER-Quadcopter-with-Onboard-Camera/README.md

 To-Do
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-- Use IMU barometer/gyroscope data to **complete flight controller with vertical/rotational constraints and improved flight functionality**
+- Use IMU barometer/gyroscope data to **complete flight controller with rotational constraints and improved flight functionality**
 - **Allow capture of a still image** using the ESP32-WROVER camera when the "Capture" button is pressed on the Android app